andreicadar/RPG-2D/README.md

 ![VillageImage](Media/Village.png)
 <br>
 <br>
-In the top right corner we can see the player base stats
+In the top left corner we can see the player base stats

 ### Player base stats